WHAT IS AIR, FUNCTIONS AND ITS PROPERTIES

 When we breathe in, oxygen in the air enters the body through the nose.
 It then passes into the windpipe it gets into the two lungs.

 As the oxygen passes into the blood, carbon dioxide in the same blood from the body passes out into the air sacs of the lungs.
-When we breathe out, the carbon dioxide is expelled.
+When we breathe out, carbon dioxide is expelled.

 Hence, during breathing, oxygen is taken in while carbon dioxide is sent out of the body.